Streaming video explanations

 VIDEO 4 – CHRISTIANS

-Andy Stanley is an example of a pastor who works hard to make the gospel relevant to Millennials.
-This is an example of the content and style of some leading contemporary pastors.
+Andy Stanley is an example of a pastor who is very influential in making the gospel relevant to Millennials.
+This video is an example of the content and style of some leading contemporary pastors.
 His church (North Point) in Atlanta now has over 40,000 in Sunday worship attendance.

 What we learn